 Yes!
 Allow to cool completely to room temperature then transfer to a freezer-safe container, large Ziplock bag (for freezing flat, kind of like you would with soup), or portion into ice cube trays for smaller individual portions.
 Freeze until solid, then use within 3 months.

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

-25-Minute Gorgonzola Cream Sauce
+Rate this Recipe25-Minute Gorgonzola Cream Sauce (For Steak!)

 Equipment